glatsa/beautiful-jekyll/futureprojects.md

 ---
 layout: page
 title: Future Development
-subtitle: Education is the kindling of a flame,<br />  not the filling of a vessel. - unknown
+subtitle: Education is the kindling of a flame,<br />  not the filling of a vessel. - Socrates
 ---

 ### Financial Analysis